 A Fertile Soil…

 Not everyone in Kefar Nachum needed to be a fisher.
 The volcanic soil was quite fertile.
 Reeds, wild grass, willows, and palm trees grew in uncultivated spots.
 On the foothills grew figs, pomegranate, mulberry, walnut, almond, apricots, peaches, pears and apples.
 Higher up, medicinal herbs like thyme and fennel were plentiful.
-The hills around the lake would explode in colors during spring time, and farmland was possessed by thistles.
+The hills around the lake would explode in colors during spring time, and farmers fought with thistles growing in the fields.
 Some of the produce might have been exported to the cities.

 … a Fishing Ground…

 But of course, the main industry was fish.
 The surrounding lake was a great catching ground.
 To the northeast, fresh water from the mountains flowed down the northern Jordan into the lake.
 In the southwest, the “Seven Springs” (Heptagion) provided warm water that attracted fish in winter.
 These hot springs were famous for their healing capacities as well.

 Since the beach was not of sand but of gravel, it was not very suitable to fish with drag nets.
 The most common method was most likely trammel net fishing at night.
 We often read about this in the gospels.
 During the daytime, the nets and fish dried while the fishers slept.

 Dried fish from the Sea of Galilee was a major commodity as fish was a staple food in Judea next to bread and oil.
 I guess loads of fish as well as fish products (such as a popular fish sauce called garum) were carried to other places on a regular basis, by boat or on mules, either for sales or for further processing.